Studio Administrator; Instructor in Pre-Ballet and Ballet

 Instructor in Ballet

 Also a professional musician, Melanie formed a band called Burning Brides.
 Shortly after the band was signed to the NYC label V2 Records, Melanie moved to Los Angeles to more fully pursue her music career.
 She spent the next decade recording, performing and touring all over the world.
-Upon the birth of her two children she put her performing career on hold and became interested in pedagogy.
+Upon the birth of her two children she put her performing career on hold and became interested in teaching.
 After teaching privately for a number of years, she became interested in investigating how to incorporate her two passions with a more serious pedagogical approach.
 She moved back to NYC to pursue her Master’s degree at New York University.
-She is currently in her second year of NYU’s Masters degree program in Dance Education with a dual concentration in ABT Ballet Pedagogy and New York State K-12 teaching certification.
-She is currently an ABT® Certified Teacher in Pre-Primary through Level Five, and will be completing her certification through Level Seven and Partnering of the ABT® National Training Curriculum by December of 2018.
-She is thrilled to be a part of the AYDT community.

 Instructor in Ballet